Do you have Dry or Dehydrated Skin?

 How to care for dry skin

 Dry skin needs oils and lipids to restore its integrity.
 We recommend oils because they penetrate deep into the skin and can be layered with creams or balms to retain moisture.
-The Cloud Skin Boost is perfect for this skin type and can be layered with the anti-inflammatory and nourishing Cloud Comfort Cream or Cloud Balm.
+The Calm Cleansing Milk is perfect for this skin type and can be paired with the anti-inflammatory and nourishing Cloud Comfort Cream.
 This skin type can also benefit from a spritz of Sea Toning Mist to enhance the absorption of the oils and creams.
 Dry skin often requires gentle exfoliation a few times a week to help remove the flakes and encourage cellular renewal; you will find the Fruit Radiance Mask perfect for this purpose as it exfoliates with enzymes as well as delicate jojoba beads while also hydrating the skin.
 We also recommend taking an internal approach to healing your skin by consuming more essential fatty acids either in the form of omega 3 supplements or dietary sources.

-As the weather changes from summer to autumn, the signs of both dry and dehydrated skin start to become amplified as the weather gets colder and drier.
-Now is the time to start correcting this imbalance between water and oil within the skin to avoid more severe imbalances come winter.
+As the weather changes, the signs of both dry and dehydrated skin start to become amplified as the weather gets colder and drier.
+Now is the time to start correcting this imbalance between water and oil within the skin.

 If you are struggling to distinguish whether your skin is dry, dehydrated or both we encourage you to reach out to your local skin health professional or connect with us via our live chat or email.